sinhasaptarshi/EveryShotCounts/README.md

 The output should be like `The number of repetitions is $x$`.

+# Citation
-If you find this helpful, please consider citing our paper as
+If you find ESCounts helpful, please consider citing our paper as

 ```
 @InProceedings{sinha2024every,